-In our opinion and to the best of our information and according to the explanation given to us, we certify that the Company has complied with the conditions of the Corporate Governance as stipulated in the said Listing Regulations for the year ended on 31st March, 2020.
+In our opinion and to the best of our information and according to the explanation given to us, we certify that the Company has complied with the conditions of the Corporate Governance as stipulated in Chapter IV of the Regulations.

-We state that in respect of investor grievance received during the year ended on 31st March, 2020, no investor grievance is pending against the Company as per records maintained by the Company and presented to the Stakeholders Relationship Committee of the Company.
+We state that in respect of investor grievance received during the year ended on 31st March, 2021, no investor grievance is pending against the Company as per records maintained by the Company and presented to the Stakeholders Relationship Committee of the Company.